In memory of:

 Ciara grew up in San Antonio, Texas, and has lived in the Bay Area for over 15 years.
-She holds a B.A. in Feminist Studies from Stanford University and a M.A. in Geography from the University of Texas at Austin.
+She holds a B.A. in Feminist Studies from Stanford University and an M.A. in Geography from the University of Texas at Austin.

 Born in the East Bay and raised in the Central Valley region of California, Maureen has seen firsthand the impact of urban development on local farming communities.
-She is passionate about uplifting sustainable food systems as a way to strengthen local economies, but also to help restore our planet.
-Since joining Mandela Partners, Maureen has played an integral role building the organization's fund development program from the ground up.
+She is passionate about uplifting sustainable food systems as a way to strengthen local economies, and also to help restore our planet.
+Since joining Mandela Partners, Maureen has played an integral role in building the organization's fund development program from the ground up.
 Maureen has worked closely with the Board of Directors to diversify Mandela's funding revenue streams, and deepen relationships with philanthropic institutions and individual donors to support a $2.7MM organizational budget.
-She has led the organization through a multi-year fund development plan, created a streamlined donor management and communications platform, and built systems for effectively evaluating and reporting annual impact data.
+She has led the organization through a multi-year fund development plan, created streamlined donor management and communications platform, and built systems for effectively evaluating and reporting annual impact data.
 In her role as co-executive director, Maureen supports strategic planning and program development--including assessment of current and future initiatives, fostering innovation and areas of growth, and building new partnership opportunities on a local and national scale.

 Over the past decade, Maureen has been part of several nonprofits--serving communities nationally as well as in the San Francisco Bay Area-- to support healthier, equitable food environments.
-Maureen acquired her Master's Degree in Public Health from San Jose State University in 2014, and has traveled extensively across the country providing consultation with coalitions, nonprofits, and public health departments to develop multi-sector strategies that advance healthy places nationwide.
+Maureen acquired her Master's Degree in Public Health from San Jose State University in 2014 and has traveled extensively across the country providing consultation with coalitions, nonprofits, and public health departments to develop multi-sector strategies that advance healthy places nationwide.

 Finance & Administration Director